lif31up/encoder-only-transformer-adapter/README.md

 ```
 ---
 ## Technical Highlights
-The model's architecture consists of several key components, including multi-head attention, feed-forward networks, and layer normalization.
+The architecture consists of several key components, including multi-head attention, feed-forward networks, and layer normalization.
 It is designed to process input sequences and extract meaningful features for various natural language processing tasks.

 ### Multi-Head Attention
 The model employs a multi-head attention mechanism, which allows it to focus on different parts of the input sequence simultaneously.
 This is achieved by projecting the input into multiple subspaces, computing attention for each subspace, and then concatenating the results.